Norn9: Music

-The game's background music was written by Australian composer Kevin Penkin.
-Famed Final Fantasy series composer Nobuo Uematsu wrote the game's main theme, which was arranged by Penkin.
+The game's score was written by Australian composer Kevin Penkin.
+Famed Final Fantasy composer Nobuo Uematsu wrote the game's main theme, which was arranged by Penkin.
 Three pieces of theme music are used throughout the game.
 The opening is melee, the ending theme is many universes, and the insert song is Sunadokei wa Karanokara (砂時計は空の空, The Hourglass is the Futility of Futilities).
 All three songs are performed by Nagi Yanagi.
 For Norn9: Last Era, the opening theme is foe while the ending theme is skyscape.
 Both songs are also performed by Yanagi.